Red and White Sand Beaches Sparkle Above the Arctic Circle

 Find Stephanie, Fred Erik, Frida and Jonas and book your tour here:

 For a while now, my internal compass has been pulling me north.
 Recently, I answered the call.
 And I am so happy I did.
 We just returned from a 10 day trip to Northern Norway.
 Above the Arctic Circle.
 I had seen pictures and read stories but truly underestimated the awe I would feel.
 We loved The Lofoten Islands in summer.
 I am home now with lungs still full from breathing in nature.
-My soul is content from so much wonder and awe.
+My soul is content from so much wonder and amazement.
 Lofoten was beyond lovely at summertime.
 Let me share with you why.

 So Many Reasons You Should See The Lofoten Islands in Summer